MFR6340/theenglishextension.org/young-world-1/unit-1.md

 # Young World 1, Unit 1: You and Me

-This post contains bookinks.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.
+This post contains affiliate links to books.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.

 ## Interesting book